PACKED-vzw/resolver/INSTALL.md

 $ heroku ps:scale web=1
 ```

-## Configuration
-### Resolver
-You can create a new configuration file by simply copying the `resolver.cfg.example` to `resolver.cfg` and editing it.
-Both `secret_key` and `salt` should contain two random strings of characters.
-The site [random.org](http://random.org/strings) can be used to generate random data.
-It is important that the value of `salt` remains constant as changing it will invalidate all user passwords!

-The `DATABASE_*` values are the connection details for MySQL.

-The value for `BASE_URL` should be the root URL of the application.

 ### Webserver

 When running the application on a dedicated domain or subdomain, no special configuration is needed and the provided example configurations for Apache and nginx can be used.

 When the application is hosted on the same domain as an existing application, for instance a simple PHP CMS installation, special configuration is needed in order to route the correct requests to the application.
 Specifically, all requests to `/resolver`, `/static`, and `/collection` should be forwarded to the application, making sure no parts of the request URI are truncated.